paris-saclay-cds/ramp-board/doc/personalize.rst

 where ``login_instructions`` and ``sign_up_instructions`` can be either a path to an HTML file, or directly the HTML contents.

-By including HTML code with JavaScripts, these field can also be used to customize the Sign Up and Login forms.
+By including HTML code with JavaScript, these field can also be used to customize the Sign Up and Login forms.